Skip to main content

 Configuring Chat Mode

-- Select the desired option from the Chat Mode dropdown.
-The dropdown only appears when the required deployment types can be resolved.
+2. Select the desired option from the Chat Mode dropdown.
+The dropdown only appears when the required default deployments are configured.

 The selected chat mode applies to all Chat Interaction UIs.
 Unlike AI Profiles, there is no per-session voice selection — Conversation mode uses the default voice configured in site settings (or the provider's default).